jesseceverett/DerpShell/README.md

   cd
   bye
   unalias
+  alias
-  alias (the substitution is currently not working) as well as just typing "ls" will search the entire path to find /bin/ls and execute that
+  as well as just typing a command such as "ls" or "cat xx" will search the entire path to find "/bin/ls" and execute that appropriatly

 ##Not Working:
-  I/O redirection and other piping
+  I/O redirection
-  Alias subsitution
   Metacharacters (wildcards and such)
   Tilde expansion